 Dog Breed Group:Hound Dogs

-Height: 1 foot, 6 inches to 1 foot, 10 inches tall at the shoulder
+Height:18 to 22 inches tall at the shoulder

 Nicknamed the "poor man's Greyhound," the elegant yet powerful Whippet was probably created some time in the late 18th century for use by poachers in search of rabbits and other small game, as well as in "snap" contests, in which the goal was for the dog to snap up rabbits in a circle.
 They really came into their own, however, when it was discovered that they would chase a waving rag, and Whippet racing became popular among working class men.